calaldees/teachingWorkshops/teacherTraining/cpd.md

     * (Start here and work backwards) 'Backwards by design'
 * Group input on impact

-Senior leaders don't understand computing
+Senior leaders don't understand Computing
 Context on how to apply this to classroom

 Constant Evaluation of Impact - Forms